top of page

 Going local, the only competition you have to worry about will be other businesses in the same region you’re working in.
 A good way to top your competitors is to have a strong local SEO.
 If you’re unsure where to start, this might be a good place to start.

-Google My Business can be a key tool to a strong, competitive SEO strategy for your small business.
-When you make your account, make sure to put a description of your business, as it can influence SEO.
+Google My Business can be a key tool for a strong, competitive SEO strategy for your small business.
+When you create your account, make sure to include a description of your business, as this can influence SEO.

-Make sure to use it effectively, add vital information regarding your business such as business hours, and photos to help potential customers find your business, along with a call to action.
+Make sure to use it effectively.
+Add vital information regarding your business, such as business hours, photos to help potential customers find your business, and a call to action.

 Yelp is another strong contender and should be considered by businesses that want to improve their local SEO.
 With Yelp!, you should link back to your business website, correct information, and include accurate citations.